kovilacoops/kovilacoops.github.io/_pages/team.md

 author_profile: true
 ---

-My team and I conduct user-centred/usable privacy and security research, with a focus on safeguarding privacy, safety and security of user communities - a large part addressing at-risk users, communities, identities, or situations.
+My team and I conduct user-centred/usable privacy and security research, with a focus on safeguarding privacy, safety and security of at-risk / vulnerable / minoritised users, communities, identities, or situations.
 We collaborate with researchers across disciplines, and stakeholders such as NGOs who support vulnerable and marginalised groups and victim-survivors, as well as digital safety advocacy, policy and industry.

 **Key features of our growing team**:
 * We focus on empirical research at the intersection of privacy/security and HCI, behavioural and social sciences.